 The Risk of Not Recording

-Arizona law draws a hard line between the parties to a real estate transaction and everyone else.
-Between the original buyer and seller, an unrecorded deed is perfectly valid.
-But against the rest of the world, specifically creditors and later purchasers who had no knowledge of it, an unrecorded document is treated as if it does not exist.
+Arizona law draws a hard line between the parties to a real estate deal and everyone else.
+Between the original buyer and seller, an unrecorded deed is valid.

 All bargains, sales and other conveyances whatever of lands, tenements and hereditaments, whether made for passing an estate of freehold or inheritance or an estate for a term of years, and deeds of settlement upon marriage, whether of land, money or other personal property, and deeds of trust and mortgages of whatever kind, shall be void as to creditors and subsequent purchasers for valuable consideration without notice, unless they are acknowledged and recorded in the office of the county recorder as required by law.

-When an Unrecorded Instrument Still Holds Up
+When an Unrecorded Document Still Holds Up

-The statute does protect unrecorded instruments in two specific situations.
-First, between the original parties and their heirs, the document remains valid and binding regardless of whether it was recorded.
-Second, if a subsequent purchaser knew about the unrecorded instrument or did not pay valuable consideration, the original document is still enforceable against them.
+The statute does protect unrecorded documents in two cases.
+First, between the original parties and their heirs, the document stays valid whether or not it was recorded.

 Unrecorded instruments, as between the parties and their heirs, and as to all subsequent purchasers with notice thereof, or without valuable consideration, shall be valid and binding.